Skip to content

 public static void main(String[] arg){

-// Create two objects, class1 and class2
+// creation of two objects class1 and class2

-// Call the static function calculate
+// static function calls calculate

 The static function calculate accepts an element of type Iexample as a parameter.
 It can therefore receive either an object of type class1 or of type class2 for this parameter.
 This is what is done in the main function with the following results: